docccdev/evokit/packages/evokit-text/README.md

 ## `text-wrap`

+- `normal` - The text is displayed as usual
 - `nowrap` - All text is displayed in one line
 - `break` - Line wrapping is added automatically
 - `ellipsis` - The text is cut and an ellipsis is added to the end of the line